Your First Choice

 Heifer Development Program

 Our Heifer Development Program is the only one of its kind in Louisiana.
-Through this program, students in the agricultural sciences major and related majors learn how to apply classroom knowledge to the field by using and sharing their resources and expertise to help local cattle producers improve the quality of their cattle herds.
+Through this program, students in our agricultural sciences program and related degree programs learn how to care for cattle, as well as use and share their expertise and resources to help local cattle producers improve the quality of their herds.

 Since the program’s start in 2008, nearly 2,500 heifers from across Louisiana, Mississippi and Texas have participated.
 Several McNeese student graduate theses have been based on research conducted in conjunction with the program.